• Skip to primary navigation

 Making Cinnamon Pie, step 4.

-Add flour, ground cinnamon, vanilla bean paste, and salt.
+Add cream, flour, ground cinnamon, vanilla bean paste, and salt.
 Mix to combine.

 Making Cinnamon Pie, step 6.